Meeting the Bear of Daniel 7:5

 The reason the Bear is mentioned second is because the Russia we know of today got its start in the 16th Century with the advent of the Romanov dynasty under Peter the Great and later Catherine the Great.
 Called Tzars (Russian for Caesar), they ruled under the standard monarchy model.
 Conversely, the British Lion is mentioned first because that nation got its effective start when William the Conqueror crossed the English Channel from Normandy (in Northern France) and began the conquest of England at the Battle of Hastings in 1066.
 That is why the Lion is the first beast and the Bear is the second beast.

 That seemed a little strange to us because at the end of World War II, the Soviet Union appeared to consume a number of nations.
 If you take a look at the map to the right, you will see a pictorial representation of the Warsaw Pact (signed in 1955) nations in red.
 The nations of the North Atlantic Treaty Organization (NATO) are in blue.
 The nations in red were then termed "The Iron Curtain."
-Effectively, it turned out to be every country the Soviet Union "liberated" from Nazi Germany by the Soviet Union in 1944-1945.
+Effectively, it turned out to be every country the Soviet Union "liberated" from Nazi Germany in 1944-1945.
 The agreement at Potsdam, Germany would split Germany and the rest of Europe in two.
-It was interesting that Marshall Tito never brought Yugoslavia into the Warsaw Pact, while General Franco the effective dictator of Spain and Presidents Korner and Scharf of Austria refused to bring their countries into NATO.
-In Austria's defense, they had Soviet troops patrolling their country until 1955.
+It was interesting that Marshall Tito never brought Yugoslavia into the Warsaw Pact (despite his communist leanings), while General Franco the effective dictator of Spain and Presidents Korner and Scharf of Austria refused to bring their countries into NATO.
+In Austria's defense, they had Soviet troops patroling their country until 1955.
 Indeed, everyone would rightly think that the Soviet Union was indeed, the Bear of Daniel 7:5.
 Study the political cartoons of the Cold War and you will frequently see Russia and the Soviet Union represented as a bear, just like the U.S. Democratic Party is represented by a donkey and the U.S. Republican Party is represented by the elephant.
 However, in 1968 the Warsaw Pact started to crumble.
 Albania left the Warsaw Pact and aligned itself with China, and in the 1970s, the economic problems of East Europe, coupled by the prosperity of the West caused a lot of people to start thinking about dumping the Russian Communist solution.
 That crash came in 1991 when the Soviet Union collapsed.

-Yet, when you look at the politics of post-Soviet Russia, it seems like the Bear symbol became even more popular than it was in the Cold War.
+Yet, when you look at the politics of post-Soviet Russia, it seems like the Bear symbol has become even more popular than it was in the Cold War.
 Various political sources in Russia in 1991 reported that when the Russians were working on re-establishing itself, they seriously considered using a bear as its logo.
 At the end of their discussions, they finally decided on the more traditional double eagle logo (pictured to the right).
 However, that did not stop the United Russia Party from adopting the bear symbol for the logo of their party emblem.